freesky-edward/blogclub/tech/post/2017-11-06-Kubernetes-Taints&Tolerations.md

 * NoExecute

-  If the Tolerations declared in the Pods don't match the Taints defined in the Node, it will not allow the Pods to schedule on the Node.
+  If the Tolerations declared in the Pods don't match the Taints defined in the Node, it will not allow the Pods to be scheduled onto the Node.
-  If the pods have already been scheduled on the Node, the pods will be evicted from the node.
+  If the pods have already been scheduled onto the Node, the pods will be evicted from the node.
-  If the Tolerations decalred ```TolerationSeconds```, the pods will be evicted from the node after ```TolerationSeconds```.
+  If the Tolerations declare ```TolerationSeconds```, the pods will be evicted from the node after ```TolerationSeconds```.
   If the Taints is deleted before ```TolerationSeconds```, the pod will not be evicted.

 ### Tolerations

-Tolerations are specified for Kubernetes pods in the ```PodSpec``` like below:
+Tolerations are specified for Kubernetes pods in the ```PodSpec``` as below:

 ```yaml